yvki/datawarehouse/README.md

 1. Order of SQL: `Create > insert > Select`.

-2. This project has no association to Classic Cars Pte Ltd in real life.
+2. This project has **no association to Classic Cars Pte Ltd in real life**.